“In the land of Uz there lived a man whose name was Job. This man was blameless and upright; he feared God and shunned evil.” (Job 1:1)

 The land of Uz is named for the Horite Hebrew clan of Uz.
-Uz was a son of Dishan, a son of Seir the Horite Hebrew ruler of Edom who is mentioned in Genesis 36.
+Uz was a son of Dishan, a son of Seir the Horite Hebrew ruler who is mentioned in the Genesis 36 list of Edomite rulers.
 The relationship of the Uz clan to Seir the Horite is shown on the diagram above.

 Seir was a ruler in ancient Edom long before there was a king in Israel (Gen. 36:31) The Edom-Horite Hebrew connection is evident in Lamentations 4:21 - "Rejoice and be glad, O daughter of Edom, that dwells in the land of Uz…”

 In the book of Job, the last of Job's kinsmen to speak is Elihu, whose name means "word of God".
 El – is an ancient word for God, and Hu refers to the authoritative word in ancient Egyptian.
 (Pyramid Texts Utterance 251, and Utterance 697).
 Here we find a concept of the Divine Word that is similar to the Logos of John's Prologue.

 Elihu was of the clan of Buz.
 Buz, Huz and Uz represent a three-clan Hebrew confederation.
 1 Chronicles 5:14 says that the son of Buz was Jahdo (Yahdo), and Jahdo's son was Yeshishai, the Aramaic form of Yeshua/Jesus.